What's the difference between a PVCu Door and Composite Door

 The most traditional style of PVCu door normally comprises of a mid transom, glazed top and a decorative half panel on the bottom.
 There are numerous variants on this not to mention the option to glaze with a full length decorative panel as shown in the image above.
 As before, these can be found in the more traditional white and timber foils, so don't quite stretch to the colour spectrum that Composite doors do.
 You may find that the styles found in the full length panel designs stick to the more traditional stylings that you would expect to see, so not covering more streamlined, contemporary styles available in the Composite Door ranges.

-For a few examples of PVCu door designs, why not view our "At a Glance' Carousel on our PVCu door page here.
+For a few examples of PVCu door designs, why not view our dedicated PVCu door page here.

 It's an easy choice when it comes to budget, with PVCu doors easily the more cost effective option.
 But remember, PVCu doors still offer a wealth of design and colour options whilst providing a substantial and secure entrance to your home, so still well worth the money.